Aakanshya-Gahatraj/myCareerExplorer/README.md

 * Opportunity Map and
 * Business’ Information.

-The system automatically scrapes job portals every Sunday through puppeteer and node cron.
+The system gets the data by automatically scraping a Nepali job portal every Sunday through puppeteer and node cron.
 The scraped data then gets stored in MongoDB and later used for data analysis and visualization through D3.js.

 # A look of the application